redpanda-data-blog/2022-federated-queries-redpanda-and-trino/README.md

 # Federated queries in data lakes with Redpanda and Trino

-Learn how to use Trino to run federated queries against a slowly changing combined with streaming data from a Redpanda topic.
+Learn how to use Trino to run federated queries against a slowly changing data set combined with streaming data from a Redpanda topic.

 Follow along with [this tutorial on the Redpanda blog](https://redpanda.com/blog/) to put this demo into action.